- LSAT PREP

 - APP PREP

 Identifying the question types as based on LSAT patterns is one key to success.
 Typical questions ask “Which of the following statements, if true, is most likely to undermine the argument?”
 Or, “What is the flaw in the above argument?”
 The best way to prepare for this section is to understand how logical arguments are formed and what follows logically from a series of statements.
-For example, if A then B; therefore, if not B, then not A, but the occurrence of B does not necessarily mean A has occurred (if this seems confusing, you need to study more).
+For example, if A then B; therefore, if not B, then not A, but the occurrence of B does not necessarily mean A has occurred.
+This is known as a contrapositive.
+(If this seems confusing, you need to study more).
 Also, learn or study up on logical inferences and fallacies.

 Here’s the general process for handling these questions: